 Acquiring Information System Platform Certification

-The Company's Corporate Administrative & Financial Affairs Division, which is responsible for the planning, construction, operation and management of IT infrastructure, Corporate IT Office and the responsible department of JGC Information Systems Co., Ltd. acquired ISO/IEC 27001 certification in 2006 as a part of effort to ensure the stable operation of information system platforms.
+The Company's Group DX Infrastructure Department, which is responsible for the planning, construction, operation and management of IT infrastructure, Corporate IT Office and the responsible department of JGC Information Systems Co., Ltd. acquired ISO/IEC 27001 certification in 2006 as a part of effort to ensure the stable operation of information system platforms.
 Certification entails continuous screening on an annual basis and renewed certification every year.
-Plans are in place for continuous screening to be undertaken in July 2015.

 Business Continuity Plan (BCP)

 JGC does not have production facilities such as manufacturing plants, and we conduct our business through our employees, a sophisticated ICT infrastructure and our offices.
 Consequently, JGC's BCP consists of the following three pillars.

 In 2004, JGC introduced a "Safety Confirmation System."
 Today, the scope of the system has been extended to include not only regular employees, but also temporary staff and JGC contract employees who work at JGC.
 In addition, an emergency contact network has been established in each department as a backup to quickly confirm employee safety.